 Customer story or case study?
 Why the difference impacts your conversion rate

-You’d be forgiven for thinking they’re the same thing.
-In fact, many marketers (and copywriters) freely interchange the two terms:
+You’d be forgiven for thinking they’re the same thing: customer stories and case studies.
+In fact, many marketers (and copywriters) freely interchange the two terms.
+But they’re not the same.
+In my humble opinion anyway.

 “But it’s all about showcasing what you’ve done for your customers Anna, you’re splitting hairs here!”